zowe/docs-site/docs/user-guide/zosmf-lite.md

 None

 #### Results
-The z/OSMF JOB REST services are enabled.
-To verify, open a web browser to our z/OS system (hostname and port) and add the following REST call to the URL:
+To verify if the z/OSMF JOB REST services are enabled, open a web browser to our z/OS system (host name and port) and add the following REST call to the URL:

 `GET /zosmf/restjobs/jobs`